Everyone needs a wise old uncle or aunt to guide them through life. For me, it’s Uncle Dick, who is 94 years old and still enjoying life.

 Yes, there are serious corrections from time to time, but the long-term trend is up, and as long as the world continues to improve, the long-term trend will continue to be up.

-So, as we enter a new year, I hope that this message helps you adopt a more positive attitude as well.
+So, nearly two months into the New Year, I hope that this message helps you adopt a more positive attitude as well.
 It’s the simplest way to make your life better.

 And a positive attitude can also help when it comes to selecting growth stocks.